-- 1. The RORA form should be completed and submitted to the appropriate Regional Office via Therap SComm or via fax. - 2.
+- 1. The RORA form should be completed and submitted to the appropriate Regional Office via Therap, SComm or via fax, or Smartsheet submission. - 2.
 CMs and Provider agencies are required to use the RORA system after unsuccessful attempts to resolve any issues that affect a person's health, safety, access to specialty appointments, access to durable medical equipment or assistive technology devices, Therapy/BSC/behavioral health assessments and treatments and the implementation of the ISP (e.g., provision of timely reports needed for planning, or monitoring; inability to contact MCO Care Coordinator; no response for provider agency; or when there are no available Provider Agencies of a specific service type in a county or region.) - 3.
-RORA's for Specialty Services Requests (SSR) can be filed by anyone. - 4.
-CMs are required to file RORAs' for SSR after monitoring activities do not result in access to Specialty Services according to the following applicable timelines: - a.
-Durable Medical Equipment (DME) and Assistive Technology/Augmentative Communication devices not received within 150 days;
+RORA's for Specialty Services Requests (SSR) can be filed by anyone. - 3.4.
+RORA must be completed for any person in the IDD program who has not eaten or drank or not receiving nutrition or hydration for more than 48 hours. - 4.5.
+CMs are required to file RORAs' for SSR after monitoring activities do not result in access to Specialty Services according to the following applicable timelines: